UCL/STIR/documentation/contrib/README.txt

 This directory contains some documentation on 'external' contributions to STIR (i.e. not by the original PARAPET partners or Hammersmith Imanet Ltd (HIL)).
-Note that the authors have all kindly assigned their copyright to HIL, such that HIL con distribute the whole of STIR under a uniform license condition.
+Note that the authors have all kindly assigned their copyright to HIL, such that HIL can distribute the whole of STIR under a uniform license condition.

 Current contributions integrated into STIR (see sub-directories for more info):